Traditional Handmade Leather Belts of Exceptional Quality.

 Interestingly, belts also found a place in dream interpretations in certain cultures.
 A belt in a dream could symbolise a range of concepts, from personal boundaries and life struggles to power and strength, further demonstrating its cultural significance.

-The Leather Belt in the 19th Century
+Leather Belts in the 19th Century

 Military Fashion & the Advent of the Waist Belt